-Our vineyard was planted in 2019 on 2 hectares with ortega, chardonnay, bacchus, and pinot noir.
+Planted in 2019 on 2 hectares with ortega, chardonnay, bacchus, and pinot noir.
 The vineyard benefits from being south-facing with a clay loam soil.
 The bedrock geology changes across the vineyard, from Tunbridge Wells Sand into the Wadhurst Clay Formation which has left our soils with just enough sand to drain well.
 There are Roman iron ore workings in the woods and the iron rich soil gives us red clay.
 Our vines are certified organic with the Soil Association.

 We make our wine at Davenport Vineyards under the supervision of Will Davenport, Britain's leading organic winemaker.
 His skills and experience are invaluable to us.